Junior Cup tie abandoned after serious injuries to Munchin’s players

-Presentation Brothers College Cork advanced to the semi-finals of the Clayton Hotels Munster Schools Junior Cup in controversial circumstances at Musgrave Park.
+This afternoon's Clayton Hotels Munster Schools Junior Cup quarter-final tie between Presentation Brothers College Cork and St Munchin's was abandoned after 10 minutes.

-The game was held up for over an hour after St Munchin's suffered serious head injuries to two key players and another concussion related injury to a third.
+The game had been held up for over an hour after St Munchin's suffered serious head injuries to two key players and another concussion related injury to a third.

 Two of the players were taken by ambulance to Cork University Hospital.

-Note: Update - 7.56pm: The players who received treatment following this incident have now been released form hospital and are making their way home to Limerick.
-Update - 6.42pm: The condition of the two players taken by ambulance to Cork University Hospital this afternoon after a freak incident at a Munster Schools Junior Cup quarter-final tie has been described as ’not serious’.
-The players will, however, be monitored in hospital overnight.